 Industry: Corporate Credit Cards – Total funding: $732 Million

 Brex is a company providing business credit cards and cash management accounts dedicated to technology companies.
-Thanks to their its financial platform, Brex allows companies to manage their finances when they launch, scale, and develop, while dissociating the company’s finances from the founders’ personal credit scores and assets.
+Thanks to its financial platform, Brex allows companies to manage their finances when they launch, scale, and develop while dissociating the company’s finances from the founders’ personal credit scores and assets.

 Country: USA – Headquarters: San Francisco, CA – Founded: 2017

 Industry: Digital Banking – Total funding: $783 Million